KatamariJr/gorm.io/pages/docs/advanced_query.md

 ## <span id="smart_select">Smart Select Fields</span>

-GORM allows select specific fields with [`Select`](query.html), if you often use this in your application, maybe you want to define a smaller struct for API usage which can select specific fields automatically, for example:
+GORM allows selecting specific fields with [`Select`](query.html).
+If you often use these functions in your application, you might want to define a smaller struct for API usage which can select specific fields automatically, for example:

 ```go
 type User struct {